m44rtn/xenops/manual.md

 - Specify a limit by specifying which type it refers to (BUILD (`b`) or MINOR (`mi`)) and put `=[limit]` after it (e.g. `b=10` to set the limit for BUILD to 10); OR

-- Just setting the limit without specifying the type, which sets the limit globally for both BUILD and MINOR (e.g. `-l 20` to set the limit for MINOR and BUILD to 20)
+- Just setting the limit without specifying the type, which sets the limit globally for all types specified by OVERFLOW (e.g. `-l 20` with `-o mi, b` to set the limit for MINOR and BUILD to 20)

 The limit is set to the number it may be at maximum.
 Meaning that XENOPS will propagate at `> [limit]`.
 If you set the limit to 20 for BUILD, XENOPS will count up to 20.
 Only when it's about to become 21 it will rollover.
 Example: